estebanmunchjones2019/react-hooks-article/readme.md

 export default Counter2;
 ```

-If both components are using the same function `useCounter`, we would expect the `counter` state to be the same for both component, and when clicking any of the 2 buttons, we would see both counter to increment the values by one at the same time, but...
+If both components are using the same function `useCounter`, we would expect the `counter` state to be the same for both components, and when clicking any of the 2 buttons, we would see both counters to increment the values by one at the same time, but...

 No!😯  the state is not shared, because each counter has different values 🤔

 ![](./images/counter-app.png)

-Finished counter live app with hooks 👉 [here]() ❌

 When calling the built in `useState` or `useReducer` inside custom hooks, the state stored "inside the hook" is **different** for every component calling that hook, in other words, **scoped to the component** using it.

-That isn't very helpful if we want to have a global state 🤔
+That isn't very helpful if we want to have a global state, isn't it? 🤔

-## How should the global state manager code work?

-Finished counter live app with global state 👉 [here]() ❌

-The requisites of the global state manager are:
+## Global state management requirements

+We have now finished understanding how hooks work, including how state is individual for each component using a custom hook.

+Let's first think about what things the global state management solution should do for us:

 1) Provide the same state to components and pass them a function to update it.